Pulak-Deb/Comparing-NO-Air-Pollution-with-Traffic-and-Population-Density/README.md

-# Comparing NO₂ Air Pollution with Traffic and Population Density
+# Correlation of NO₂ Air Pollution with Traffic and Population Density

 This project compares NO₂ air pollution levels with traffic intensity (measured by the number of highways) and population density using QGIS and Python.
  ![Selected_Districts](img3.png)